HCR-Net: A deep learning based script independent handwritten character recognition network: Introduction

-Handwriting recognition can be broadly classified into two categories \cite{Singh20171,Singh2019OHG} depending upon the type of data as online and offline, and so need different techniques for recognition.
-Online data consists of series of points $(x,y)$ where $x$ and $y$ are coordinates, recorded between pen down and pen up on a digital surface.
+Handwriting recognition, depending upon the type of data as online and offline, can be broadly classified into two categories \cite{Singh20171,Singh2019OHG} and so need different techniques for recognition.
+Online data consists of a series of points $(x,y)$ where $x$ and $y$ are coordinates, recorded between pen down and pen up on a digital surface.
 On the other hand, offline data consists of images of characters.
 Online data can be converted to offline and then offline techniques can be applied to online data which can sometimes give better results, e.g., \cite{Singh2021}.
-So, this paper focuses only on offline HCR but presents examples of online handwriting datasets IAPR-11 and UJIPenChars, by first converting them to images and then applying offline techniques.
+So, this paper focuses only on offline HCR but presents examples of online handwriting datasets IAPR-11 and UJIPenChars, which are first converted to images and then the proposed recognition technique is applied.

-Based on research approaches used for HCR, the research can be broadly classified into two categories: conventional approaches and deep learning (DL) based approaches, as shown in Fig.~\ref{fig_HCR} and discussed in detail in Section~\ref{sec_literature}.
-The conventional approaches further focus its energy on feature extraction (FE) techniques and classifiers.
-FE involves finding distinct elements of characters which help to distinguish it from others.
-Generally, FE involves uses handcrafted feature or manually designed features based on morphological or structural appearance, which are domain/script specific and not always feasible.
-FE can use statistical features, like zoning, histograms and moment etc., or structural features, like number of loops, intersections and end-points etc. Support vector machine (SVM), hidden Markov model (HMM), decision trees, k-nearest neighbour (k-NN) and multi-layer perceptrons (MLP) are widely used for recognition under the conventional approaches \cite{Das2012,Das2012b,Das2014,Singh2016b,Roy2017,Gupta2019,Hijam2021}.
-Unlike conventional approaches, DL provides end-to-end learning, i.e., performs both automated feature extraction and recognition.
-The recent success of DL, especially convolutional neural networks (CNNs), also referred as ConvNets, have shown great results in HCR and becoming first choice of the researchers, e.g., \cite{Singh20171,Sarkhel2017,Singh2019OHG,Melnyk2020,Deore2020,Guha2020,Saini2021}.
+Based on research approaches used for HCR, the research can be broadly classified into two categories: conventional approaches and deep learning based approaches, as shown in Fig.~\ref{fig_HCR} and discussed in detail in Section~\ref{sec_literature}.
+The conventional approaches focus on the development of feature extraction techniques and classifiers for recognition.
+Feature extraction involves finding distinct elements of characters which help to distinguish them from others.
+Generally, feature extraction develops handcrafted features based on the morphological or structural appearance of characters, which are domain/script specific and are not always available.
+Feature extraction can use statistical features, like zoning, histograms, and moments etc., or structural features, like the number of loops, intersections, and endpoints etc. \cite{Das2012,Das2012b,Roy2017,singh2021new}.
+Support vector machine (SVM), hidden Markov model (HMM), decision trees, k-nearest neighbour (k-NN) and multi-layer perceptrons (MLP) are widely used for recognition under the conventional approaches \cite{Das2014,Singh2016b,Hijam2021}.
+Unlike conventional approaches, deep learning provides end-to-end learning, i.e., performs both automated feature extraction and recognition.
+The recent success of deep learning, especially convolutional neural networks (CNN), also referred to as ConvNets, has shown impressive results in HCR and has become the first choice of the researchers, e.g., \cite{Singh20171,mukhoti2020handwritten,Guha2020}.